 - opportunities to engage with their own and others' beliefs as this will develop positive attitudes and dispositions.

 - opportunities to develop a sense of self-worth through their experiences of belonging to a caring community and an awareness of the demands of religious commitment to everyday life.

 Impact: 'The outcome of excellent religious education is religiously literate and engaged young people who have knowledge, understanding and skills-appropriate to their age and capacity -to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment to everyday life'.

 Religious Education Curriculum Directory for Catholic Schools 2012

 We assess impact through pupil voice, evidence in books and regular formal assessments.

 'If we talk about literacy, we have to talk about how to enhance our children's mastery over the tools needed to live intelligent, creative and involved lives.'
 (Danny Glover)

-We believe that talk is key in helping children to become more engaged and effective in their learning and so teach the children to express themselves confidently and coherently through drama, role-play, presentations, discussion and debate.
+We believe that talk underpins thinking and so is key in helping children to become more engaged and effective in their learning.
+To that end we teach our children to express themselves increasingly confidently and coherently through discussion and role-play, and as they grow older through drama, presentations and debate.